-The educational and therapeutic services of SALDA include a series of School Support Services that are delivered throughout Queensland, with bases in Brisbane and Townsville.
+The educational and therapeutic services of SALDA include the School Support Services (SSS) that are delivered throughout Queensland, with bases in Brisbane and Townsville.

 The Occupational Therapist will be required to participate in the multidisciplinary evaluation process, inclusive of an intensive support program supporting capacity building for school staff.
 These services are delivered through both face-to-face and e-services.

 The SSS program operates across Queensland, including State, Catholic Education and Independent Schools.
 SSS team members work collaboratively with school staff and students in Prep to year 12.
 The multidisciplinary team consists of Speech Language Pathologists, Occupational Therapists, Educators, a Psychologist and Physiotherapist.

 The SSS Occupational Therapist may also be involved with the delivery of Fee for Service assessment, therapy and planning, providing direct services to students and families.
 Delivery of additional services will be in line with the Occupational Therapist’s level of experience.

 Main duties and responsibilities